E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 In modern cloud-first organisations, identity is not a component of the architecture.
 Identity is the architecture.
 Every service, every application, every data store, every endpoint is ultimately governed by an identity decision.
 The question is not whether identity matters — it is whether you have designed it with the care and intentionality that its centrality deserves.

+Microsoft Entra gives you extraordinarily capable tools.
 But tools do not create architecture.
 Architects do.
-And architecture without governance drifts back into the configuration accumulation I described at the beginning of this article.
+And architecture without governance drifts back into the configuration accumulation described at the beginning of this article.

 📌 Coming Next

 Article 02: Conditional Access Architecture — Building a Policy Framework That Scales.
 Covering the three-tier model, naming conventions, report-only governance, and what enterprise CA looks like in large-scale regulated environments.
-Subscribe to be notified.

 VM